GameFoundry/bsf/Documentation/Manuals/Native/User/advancedAnimation.md

 ## 2D blending
 2D blending works similarly as 1D blending, except it uses a two-dimensional value for the weight.
 It also interpolates between four animation clips at once instead of two.
 It is limited to four clips, and a [0, 1] range.
 Therefore the clips can be imagined as being on corners of a square.

-For example you can use this blend type to interpolate between character aiming animations in a third party game.
+For example you can use this blend type to interpolate between character aiming animations in a third person game.
 You would adjust the 2D weight based on the vertical and horizontal directions the character is aiming and the system would interpolate between look up/down/left/right animations to animate the character in the direction the user is aiming.

 To start a 2D blend operation call @ref bs::CAnimation::blend2D "CAnimation::blend2D()".
 This method expects a @ref bs::Blend2DInfo "Blend2DInfo" structure, containing four animation clips to blend between, as well as a 2D weight determining how the animations are blended together.